← Back to Blog

 Account Minimum: $0

-SoFi offers a clean interface with no commission trading, though their options tools are more limited than specialized brokers.
-Best for those wanting a full financial hub with banking, investing, and options in one app.
+SoFi offers a clean interface with no commission trading and no contract fees on options.
+Best for those wanting a full financial hub with banking, investing, loans, and options in one app.
+Current promotion: Get up to $3,000 in stock when you open & fund a new Active Invest account (valid until March 31, 2026).

 Compare Options Brokers